EndNote

 EndNote is a commercial reference management software package, used to manage bibliographies and references when writing essays, reports and articles.
 EndNote was written by Richard Niles, and ownership changed hands several times since it was launched in 1989 by Niles & Associates: in 2000 it was acquired by Institute for Scientific Information’s ResearchSoft Division, part of Thomson Corporation, and in 2016 by Clarivate (then named Clarivate Analytics).
-EndNote's main competitors are Mendeley and Zotero, but unlike them, EndNote is neither free-to-use nor offers a freemium model.
+EndNote's main competitors are Mendeley and Zotero.

 Features

 EndNote groups citations into "libraries" with the file extension *.enl and a corresponding *.data folder.

 There are several ways to add a reference to a library: manually, or by exporting, importing, copying from another EndNote library, or connecting from EndNote.
-The program presents the user with a window containing a dropdown menu from which to select the type of reference they require (e.g., book, congressional legislation, film, newspaper article, etc.), and fields ranging from the general (author, title, year) to those specific to the kind of reference (abstract, author, ISBN, running time, etc.)
+When manually creating a reference, the program presents the user with a window containing a dropdown menu from which to select the type of reference they require (e.g., book, journal article, film, newspaper article, etc.), and fields ranging from the general (author, title, year) to those specific to the kind of reference (abstract, author, ISBN, running time, etc.)

 Most bibliographic databases allow users to export references into their EndNote libraries.
 This enables the user to select multiple citations and saves the user from having to manually enter citation information and abstracts of papers.
-Some databases (e.g., PubMed) require the user to select citations, select a specific format, and save them as .txt files.
+Some databases (e.g., PubMed) require the user to select citations, select a specific format, and save them as .NBIB or similar files.
 The user can then import the citations into the EndNote software.
-It is also possible to search library catalogs and free databases, such as PubMed, from within the EndNote software program itself.
+It is also possible to search library catalogs and databases, such as PubMed, from within the EndNote software program itself.

-If the user fills out the necessary fields, EndNote can automatically format the citation into any of over 2,000 different styles the user chooses.
+If the user fills out the necessary fields, EndNote can automatically format the citation into any of over 7,000 different styles the user chooses.
 For example, listed below are some citations from Gray's Anatomy using several different styles: